b2c

 What is an example of a Business-to-Consumer Company?

-As the name suggests the Business Consumer company deals directly with the customers.
+As the name suggests, the Business Consumer company deals directly with the customers.
 Currently, Amazon and Shopify are playing a significant role as B2C players.
 Companies like Shopify and Amazon have established a broader audience online.
-When there was no Internet, Business to Consumer term suits for companies in malls, restaurants, and showrooms et al.
+When there was no Internet, the Business to Consumer term suited companies in malls, restaurants, and showrooms et al.

 What Are the 5 Types of Business-to-Consumer Models?

-The primary five types of Business-to-Consumer Models include
+Ans.
+The five primary types of Business-to-Consumer Models include

 1. Direct Sellers